dsuket/Open-Browser-SublimeText2-Plugin/README.md

-#Search Google for the currently selected text.
+#Search anywear for the currently selected text.

 This package adds the ability to open any doc using text selection for [Sublime Text 2][1].